-- Equal treatment of sold and unsold properties - Equal treatment of homestead and nonhomestead properties - Overall reappraisal coverage.
+- Equal treatment of sold and unsold properties - Overall reappraisal coverage.

 This is done using the reappraised Grand List values and, where appropriate, comparing these values to the prior year's Grand List values.
-More detail on these equity measures can be found in the PVR publication Reappraisal Activity for the Equalization Study9.
+More detail on these equitymeasures can be found in the PVR publication Reappraisal Activity for the Equalization Study7.